What to ask a Wedding Videographer

 Absolutely not!
 Wedding Videography is about capturing the love and important moments of your day and the small intricate details.
 And they can do this in so many ways.

 Yes, we watch out for people and wait... for that perfect shot of them laughing at a joke.
 Smiling with you and for you.
 Celebrating your beautiful, romantic wedding.
-Tender moments captured on video that will provide memories to cherish in years to come.
+Tender moments captured on video that will provide memories to cherish for a lifetime

 So when you're looking for that perfect Wedding Videographer it helps to know what they can provide for you and how they create their work.